Aliases for PPP2R1B Gene

 GeneCards Summary for PPP2R1B Gene

 PPP2R1B (Protein Phosphatase 2 Scaffold Subunit Abeta) is a Protein Coding gene.
-Diseases associated with PPP2R1B include Lung Cancer and Hereditary Wilms' Tumor.
-Among its related pathways are RET signaling and Mitotic Prophase.
+Diseases associated with PPP2R1B include Lung Cancer and Colorectal Cancer.
+Among its related pathways are RET signaling and Downstream signaling events of B Cell Receptor (BCR).
 Gene Ontology (GO) annotations related to this gene include binding.
 An important paralog of this gene is PPP2R1A.

 The PR65 subunit of protein phosphatase 2A serves as a scaffolding molecule to coordinate the assembly of the catalytic subunit and a variable regulatory B subunit.